merentitis/getcn/README.md

 # getcn
-get cn or dn from LDAP by giving a uid
+get cn or dn from LDAP by giving a uid and authenticate